calarts/thetonalligand.com/content/research/_index.md

 +++
 date = "2016-11-06T13:00:25+05:30"
-title = "Combinatorial Signal Perception in the BMP Pathway"
+title = "Combinatorial Signal Perception in the BMP Pathway" description = "The 2017 paper that started our musical journey." image = "/img/receptorligrands_blask.jpg"
 +++

 ### Authors
-Yaron E. Antebi, James M. Linton, Heidi Klumpe, Christina Su, Reed McCardell, Michael B. Elowitz </p>
+Yaron E. Antebi, James M. Linton, Heidi Klumpe, Christina Su, Reed McCardell, Michael B. Elowitz

 ### Abstract
 By harnessing promiscuous receptor-ligand interactions in the BMP pathway, a single cell can perform different computations, depending on which combinations of receptors and ligands are present.